Complete your COVID Screening

 • Theme meal costumes (we have some fun evening themed meals.
 Our calendar for these will be ready closer to summer)

-You will be given a minimum of a 1 hour break each day from Monday-Friday.
-Staff also have the opportunity to attend staff-specific devotions during the week.
+You will be given a minimum of a 1 hour break each day from Monday-Thursday.
+You will also be off duty from Friday night until Sunday after lunch.

 I still have more questions!